Grokzen/docker-devpi/README.md

 Devpi creates a user named `root` with empty password by default.

 To stop a container that is started as a daemon you must run `make docker-stop`.
 It will stop the image and remove the cid file from disk.
 It will not be possible to start the image x2 times if the cid file is still present.

+## Known issues

+If devpi-server is upgraded to a newer version the old repo files can't be used because import/export has to be done.
+Currently the only way to do this is to do it manually when upgrading the version.